 This behavior can be applied to saplings and adults of any species.
 It cannot be applied to seedlings.
+You can use either the diam with auto height or diam only version.

 If the Shading Effect term is activated in the growth equation, then the trees to which this behavior is applied must also have a light behavior applied - the Sail light behavior is the one designed to work with the NCI behavior.
 The use of any other light behavior is at your own risk.